awesomecoderdev/laravel-shoppingcart/README.md

 Run the Composer require command from the Terminal:

-    composer require gloudemans/shoppingcart
+    composer require awesomecoder/shoppingcart

 If you're using Laravel 5.5, this is all there is to do.
+This package also work with laravel 9.1

 Should you still be on version 5.4 of Laravel, the final steps for you are to add the service provider of the package and alias the package.
 To do this open your `config/app.php` file.